QI2lab/Gpufit/README.md

 `cmake -G "Visual Studio 16 2019" C:\Sources\Gpufit`

 See my example batch files [for Windows](run_cmake_windows.bat).
 This script will generate Visual Studio project files.

-Then open Visual Studio and build the project.
+Then, navigate to the build directory and open ALL_BUILD.vcxproj with Visual Studio.
+Go to `build -> build solution` and build the project.

 ## building on Linux
 The Gpufit source code can be built on Linux using cmake and make.
 See my [example shell script](build_gpufit_linux.sh)

+# Installing pygpufit
+After compiling, the python package is located in.
+`<build directory>\Debug\pyGpufit
+Navigate to this folder, ctivate your conda or virtual environment, and install with `pip install .`

 # Gpufit